 In addition to the state individual income tax, Charles, Montgomery, Prince George's and other Maryland counties impose a local income tax.
 Until tax year 1998, this local tax (piggyback) was a share of the state tax.
 However, effective for tax year 1999, counties levy a tax using an income tax rate and state taxable income.
-The local rate generally ranges between 1 percent and 3 percent.
-A 10 percent reduction in the tax burden is phased in over a five year period, ending in tax year 2002.
+The local rate generally ranges between 2.9 percent in Charles County to 3.2 percent in Montgomery and Prince George's Counties.

-In addition, Montgomery County passed legislation making it the first local jurisdiction in the country with a local refundable earned income credit, effective for tax year 1998.
+In addition, Montgomery County passed legislation making it the first local jurisdiction in the country with a local refundable earned income credit.
+This credit went into effect for tax year 1998.